port-labs/port-docs/docs/setup-your-port/setup-catalog/blueprints.md

 In this section you will:

-1. **Map your software infrastructure** - To understand what blueprints and technical assets you want to manage
+1. **Map your software infrastructure** - to understand what blueprints you want to manage
-2. **Create your blueprints** - Including the relationships between them and their properties
+2. **Create your blueprints** - including their properties
-3. **View the entities inside Port** - To see the blueprints you created
+3. **View the results inside Port** - see the blueprints you created

 :::tip
 The most important thing to know about blueprints is that they are **completely customizable**, they will support any number of properties you choose, with every type you might need.